-This report presents the actuarial valuation of the Los Angeles County Employees Retirement Association as of June 30, 2008.
-This valuation was requested by the Board.
+This report presents the actuarial valuation of the Los Angeles County Employees Retirement Association as of June 30, 2009.
+This valuation was requested by the Board of Investments.
 Section 31453 of the County Employees Retirement Law of 1937 (the '37 Act) requires an actuarial valuation to be performed at least every three years for the purposes of setting contribution rates.
-The 2008 valuation meets this requirement.
-Additionally, under the Retirement Benefit Enhancement Agreement, annual valuations determine the County Contribution rates each year through 2008.
+The 2009 valuation meets this requirement.
+Under LACERA's Funding Policy, annual valuations determine the County Contribution rates each year.
+Member contribution rates are set each triennial valuation.